MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineSchedule.md

 # Set-CsOnlineSchedule

 ## SYNOPSIS
-Use the Set-CsOnlineSchedule cmdlet to remove a schedule.
+Use the Set-CsOnlineSchedule cmdlet to update a schedule.

 ## SYNTAX
 ```powershell